andrejprotti/exercizer-optimizer/README.md

-# exercizer-optimizer
-Optimize your workouts!
+# 💪💪💪 Optimize your workouts! 💪💪💪

 Some important allies that helped me with this but don't show up in the imports: rubocop and pry!